Part 2: Crew of the Jago

 There was no way I could take another bite.

 “Too bad you woke up on Rei day.”
-Cashel chuckled and whispered, “We take turns every other day making dinner.
-Consider that your induction bite to the Jago!”
+Cashel chuckled and whispered, “We take turns every day making dinner.
+Consider that your initiation bite to the Jago!”

 Tammy handed me a sheet from her bracelet.
 “It will nullify the taste.”